HIDDEN GEMS OF LITTLE ITALY

 “Develop an interest in life as you see it; the people, things, literature, music – the world is so rich, simply throbbing with rich treasures, beautiful souls and interesting people.
 Forget yourself.”

 Little Italy was originally a predominately Italian fishing neighborhood.
-It has since been gentrified and now is a scenic neighborhood composed mostly of Italian restaurants, Italian retail shops, home design stores, art galleries, and residential units.
+It has transformed and undergone gentrification over the years and is now composed mostly of Italian restaurants, Italian retail shops, home design stores, art galleries, and residential units.

 Tuna Industry: From the 19th century through the 1970s, people from Italy led the enterprise in the building the boats to found the American tuna fishing fleet and canning industry based in San Diego, the “tuna capital” of the Western US.
 The first large tuna cannery, the Pacific Tuna Canning Company, was founded in 1911.